niemtec/mind-graph/atoms/eg.md

-# eg
-Latin phrase *exampli gratia* which means “for example”.
+Latin phrase _exampli gratia_ which means “for example”.
 Sometimes confused with i.e.